vrk-kpa/suomifi-ui-components/src/core/Link/Link/Link.md

 <ExternalLink
   href="https://github.com/vrk-kpa/suomifi-ui-components"
-  labelNewWindow="Opens to a new tab"
+  labelNewWindow="Opens in a new tab"
 >
   Source code on GitHub
 </ExternalLink>;